AdaCore/gprconfig_kb/doc/gprbuild_ug/gnat_project_manager.rst

 **Library_Kind**:

-  The value of this attribute must be either :samp:`"static"`, :samp:`"dynamic"` or :samp:`"relocatable"` (the last is a synonym for :samp:`"dynamic"`).
+  The value of this attribute must be either :samp:`"static"`, :samp:`"static-pic"`, :samp:`"dynamic"` or :samp:`"relocatable"` (the last is a synonym for :samp:`"dynamic"`).
 It indicates which kind of library should be built (the default is to build a static library, that is an archive of object files that can potentially be linked into a static executable).
+A static-pic library is also an archive, but the code is Position Independent Code, usually compiled with the switch -fPIC.
 When the library is set to be dynamic, a separate image is created that will be loaded independently, usually at the start of the main program execution.
 Support for dynamic libraries is very platform specific, for instance on Windows it takes the form of a DLL while on GNU/Linux, it is a dynamic `elf` image whose suffix is usually :file:`.so`.
 Library project files, on the other hand, can be written in a platform independent way so that the same project file can be used to build a library on different operating systems.

   If you need to build both a static and a dynamic library, we recommend using two different object directories, since in some cases some extra code